-Ortelia was engaged by the Australia War Memorial for the development and delivery of the entire project.
-This encompassed 3D modelling, real-time environment creation and back-end web editor/publisher development.
-As Charles Bean returned from the war in 1919 his vision of how the Australian “war memorial museum” would look is captured in a single sketch.
-The building, an imposing neo-classical structure, would serve to house the war memorial collection and provide a place to understand the experiences of the Australian soldiers as well as a place to grieve for those fallen.
-The building would have been comprised of a huge central gallery housing the Roll of Honour and large collection items.
-On either side large wings would be used to showcase different collections.
-One wing would house a dedicated gallery presenting history paintings commissioned from official war artists.
-These paintings would depict the Australian experience of the First World War.
+Ortelia developed and delivered the entire project for the Australia War Memorial, including 3D modelling, real-time environment creation, and back-end web editor/publisher development.
+In 1919, Charles Bean returned from the war and captured his vision of the imposing neo-classical Australian War Memorial in a single sketch.
+This grand structure would house the war memorial collection, providing a solemn space to understand the experiences of Australian soldiers and to grieve for the fallen.
+It featured a central gallery with the Roll of Honour and large collection items, flanked by wings showcasing diverse collections.
+Among them, a dedicated gallery would exhibit history paintings commissioned from official war artists, depicting the Australian experience of the First World War.

 It took another 20 years for Charles Bean’s envisioned Australian War Memorial to become a reality, but the final result differed greatly in both architecture and collection from his original vision.
 Collaborating with Ortelia Interactive Spaces, the Australian War Memorial brought Bean’s vision to life as an online 3D navigable building.
 The building now houses the Memorial’s art and photography collections.

 In the ‘East Wing’ of the building, the art collection has been presented as closely as possible according to Bean’s original curatorial vision.
 For the first time, visitors can see the Memorial’s First World War history paintings displayed as intended.
 On the other hand, the ‘West Wing’ showcases the Memorial’s Australian Official War Pictures and Photographs exhibition, which was initially staged by Captain Frank Hurley at the Grafton Galleries in London in May 1918.
 This exhibition features interactive displays that reveal Hurley’s collage and masking techniques used to compose his photographs.